seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

 **The Target:** Update the sidebar (built in Part 2) so that when a student completes a lesson, its checkmark appears **instantly** in the UI — before the server has even confirmed the write succeeded — and automatically reverts if the write fails.

 **The Concept:** Normally, a UI update waits for a round trip: click → send request → wait for server → wait for database → get response → *then* update the screen.
-On a slow connection, this can feel sluggish, like a light switch with a two-second delay before the bulb turns on.
 React 19's `useOptimistic` hook lets us show the "optimistic" (assumed-successful) result **immediately**, while the real request is still in flight in the background.
 Think of it like a waiter at a restaurant who tells you "your order is confirmed!" the moment you order, rather than making you wait at the counter until the kitchen has physically finished cooking — and if the kitchen later says "sorry, we're out of that dish," the waiter comes back and corrects the record.

 **The Implementation:**

-First, we need the sidebar to know which lessons are already completed, so it can render checkmarks correctly on page load.
-Extend the Sanity navigation query helper to also accept a set of completed lesson IDs (fetched separately from Neon):

 #### `lib/db/progress.ts`
 ```typescript